NiccoloPuccinelli/SEM/README.md

 ## Prerequisites

 To run the experiment we used a machine with the following configuration.
-This is a tested setup, but the scripts presented in this replication package can be run also with Linux.
+This is the tested setup, but the scripts presented in this replication package can be run also with Linux.

 * OS: MacOS Sonoma
 * Processor: Apple M3 Max